jtherrmann/cs372-battleship/README.md

   - Cruiser - 3 holes
   - Battleship - 4 holes
   - Carrier - 5 holes
-- As a player, I want the ability to choose where to attack on the board.
+- As a player, I want to choose where to attack on the board.
   - I should automatically see whether it was a hit or a miss and the computer should store this information for later reference.
-- As a player, I want to be able to check the current status of the game.
+- As a player, I want to check the current status of the game.
   - I should be able to see my own ship configuration and the hits and misses that have been made on my grid, but I should only be able to see the hits and misses that have been made on my opponent’s grid (but not their ship